ioggstream/ohai/draft-rdb-ohai-feedback-to-proxy.md

 Note that sf-integer is defined in Section 3.3.1 of [RFC8941].

-The "attack-severity" parameter indicates the attack severity level.
-This attribute takes one of the values defined in Section 3.12.2 of [RFC7970].

 The following example illustrates the use of the new parameter.
 An oblivious target resource receives a malformed message and uses the source IP address to identify the sender; moreover it identifies that it was an oblivious HTTP request decapsulated by the oblivious request resource.
 The Oblivious target resource generates a 400 response and adds the RateLimit fields along with the "oblivous-target" quota policy parameter.
 The request resource:
 1. copies the RateLimit fields from the original response;
 2. removes them from the original response before encapsulating it;